inderpaltaur/e-commerce-backend/docs/API_DOCUMENTATION.md

 ### 2. Get Product by ID
 **GET** `/products/:id`

-Get a single product by ID (public access).
+Get a single product by ID with calculated fields (public access).

 **Auth Required:** No